-Mr Mark Sullivan has been appointed as the Chair of the Tribunal for three years from 23 November 2014.
+Mr Mark Sullivan has been appointed as the Chair of the Tribunal for three years from 23 November 2014, and was reappointed in 2017 for a further three year term.
 Mr Sullivan has over a 40-year public sector and business career performed in a wide range of senior management roles, including as Managing Director of the ACT Government’s ACTEW Corporation Limited; Secretary of the Departments of Veterans Affairs and Family and Community Services and was CEO of the Aboriginal and Torres Strait Islander Commission.

 Mr Ashley enlisted in the Australian Army in 1979.
 In a career that spanned over 36 years, Mr Ashley held a range of positions, including Regimental Sergeant Major of the Australian Army.
 Mr Ashley retired from the Army in 2015.

 Brigadier Bornholt held a range of senior positions during his 32 years Army career including Commandant of the Royal Military College, Duntroon.
 He had operational tours in the Middle East where he was commended for distinguished service.
 After retiring from the Army in 2009, he became the Chief Executive Officer of a business unit of a publicly listed company.

 Rear Admiral Goldrick joined the Royal Australian Navy (RAN) in 1974.
 As a Principal Warfare Officer and anti-submarine warfare specialist, he saw sea service around the world with the RAN and on exchange with the Royal Navy.
 After promotion to Rear Admiral, he served as Commander of Border Protection and then as Commander of the Australian Defence College.
 He retired from the RAN in 2012.
 Rear Admiral Goldrick is an internationally published academic with a strong record of historical and maritime strategic publications.